 For example, maybe you can focus on serving clients who are seeking unique wedding destinations, honeymoons, golf getaways, luxury villas, ski vacations, wellness vacations, adventure activities, or tours for seniors or single people.
 All kinds of travel opportunities are related to special interests.

 Or maybe you can specialize in planning travel itineraries for a few popular or emerging tourist regions that you enjoy visiting yourself.
-In 2018, the most popular destinations for international tourists outside of the U.S. included France, Spain, China, Italy, Turkey, Mexico, Germany, Thailand, and the United Kingdom.
-And the U.S. Travel Association says that between 2014 and 2020, the fastest-growing travel markets are expected to include China, India, Taiwan, South Korea, and Australia.
+In 2020, the most popular destinations for international tourists outside of the U.S. included France, Spain, China, Italy, Turkey, Mexico, Germany, Thailand, and the United Kingdom.

 4. Sell truly distinctive experiences.